 The Optera Solution

 Root barriers have historically been considered a risky approach to solving subsidence issues as barriers have often failed.
-Our barriers are interwoven with chemical repellent such that not only does it act as a physical barrier, but the chemical additive acts as an additional safety factor.
-The barriers are also water permeable meaning that their insertion will avoid a build up of hydrostatic pressure on either side.
+Our barriers are interwoven with a chemical repellent so that not only does it act as a physical barrier, but the chemical additive prevents roots from amassing behind the barrier.
+The barriers are also water permeable meaning that their insertion will avoid a build-up of hydrostatic pressure on either side.
 Cost savings on this project are estimated to be approximately £30,000.00.

 Take a look at some other recent case studies that may interest you